Gordon Moore, Intel co-founder who coined chip rule, dies at 94

 In the same article he wrote: “Integrated circuits will lead to such wonders as home computers, or at least terminals connected to a central computer, automatic controls for automobiles and personal portable communications equipment.”

-1975 Revision
+1975 revision

 Revising his law in 1975, Moore said components per chip would grow half as quickly, doubling every two years rather than every year.
 An Intel colleague, David House, came up with the often-quoted corollary that a chip’s performance, due to both the number and quality of transistors, would double every 18 months.